The Big Questions

 4th place – A second referendum (17%)

 Independent vote tellers: Abigail Hoy and Sabiya Arfan, form 9.5

 The main aim of the Religious Studies and Ethics department is to provide a wide range of learning experiences that develop cultural capital and prepare students for life in a diverse modern world.
 Our aim is to enable students to develop enquiring minds and an enthusiasm for learning about other people’s beliefs, while promoting mutual respect, tolerance and understanding.

-The Religious Studies and Ethics Department offers a wide and flexible curriculum aimed to meet the needs of our pupils.
+The PDE Department offers a wide and flexible curriculum aimed to meet the needs of our pupils.
 At KS3 pupils follow the Wigan Agreed Syllabus (2017) and at KS4 they follow a full course of study leading to a GCSE with Eduqas.

 Department Staff and Responsibilities

-Mr Clarke – Teaching and Learning Co-ordinator (RSE).
+Mr Clarke – Teaching and Learning Co-ordinator (PDE).

 Miss J. Dobson -Teacher of RSE and Subject Mentor (ITT).

 At KS3 students follow the Wigan Agreed Syllabus (2017) which enhances students spiritual, moral, social and cultural development.
 It also enables students to consider the fundamental questions of life raised by human experiences, and provides opportunities to relate these to religious teachings and practices.